 The first time you start Bitwarden it may take some time as it downloads all of the images from Docker Hub.

-You can then verify that all containers are up and running correctly:
+Verify that all containers are running correctly:

 Congratulations!
 Bitwarden is now up and running at

 https://your.domain.com.
-Visit the web vault in your web browser to confirm.
-You should register a new account and log in.
+Visit the web vault in your web browser to confirm that it’s working.

-The Bitwarden main script (
+The Bitwarden installation script (

 bitwarden.ps1) has the following commands available: